Hussein-Mahfouz/Hussein-Mahfouz/README.md

 ### Greetings 👋

-- 🔭 I’m currently working as a data scientist at a transport consultancy in Cairo
+- 🔭 I’m currently a PhD student at the Institute for Transport Studies in Leeds
 - 🌱 I’m interested in transport modelling and working on projects related to sustainable transport.
 Specific interests include:
+    -  Agent-based simulations of transport networks
+    -  Optimization problems for bus networks
     -  Bicycle Networks
-    -  Optimization problems for bus networks
-    -  Network science in general
+    -  Network science applications to transport resilience
     -  Reproducible research
 - 💬 Ask me about:
     -  R and open source software!